Links on Android Authority may earn us a commission. Learn more.

 All in all, Windows 11’s design is balanced.
 New users will feel welcome, and users upgrading from older versions may have a few issues, but nothing too drastic like we saw in the Windows 8 days.

 Windows 11 promises some performance improvements over Windows 10.
-We have the promise of improved memory and power management.
+We have the promise of improved RAM and power management.
 This is also reflected in Microsoft Edge.
 Tab suspension works well in comparison to other Chromium-based browsers.
 We also have some other potentially great features like DirectStorage API.
 Microsoft added it in a recent update, and it promises to cut load times for games, depending upon developer implementation.

 This is perhaps the biggest potential issue most folks will have with Windows 11.
 We live in an era of services, and this version makes it crystal clear that Windows is now a service and not a product.

 Widgets are a good example.
 They’re nothing but an expanded version of the weather information and news feed you get in Microsoft Edge.
 This is a feature that serves no purpose on the desktop since it opens everything in Edge anyway.
 Additionally, there are no third-party widgets for now, which defeats the whole purpose.
-They’re said to arrive soon, but until then Widgets doesn’t get a spot on the list of good Windows 11 features.

 Microsoft is going the way of every other OS-maker and pushing its first-party apps and services harder than before.
 Windows 11 has Microsoft Teams pre-installed, which may be convenient for some, but also potentially annoying to others.
 It’s not a smooth integration like the Xbox one either — the Xbox app offers a lot more functionality on Windows.
 It could get better with time, so we can’t say this particular thing is a huge issue with Windows 11 yet.